-- (10) Any processing of personal data in EU CSW-CERTEX should facilitate information sharing between the national environments for customs and Union non-customs systems without any storing of data.
-It should also transform data, where necessary, to enable information exchange between both digital domains.
-The information technology facilities used for data transformation should be located in the Union. - (11) Depending on the type of non-customs formality, the electronic information to be exchanged through EU CSW-CERTEX might contain different categories of data subjects and their personal data required to lodge the customs declaration or re-export declaration or to apply for supporting documents.
-Customs declarations or re-export declaration might contain personal data of several categories of data subjects, including exporters, importers, consignees, and additional supply chain actors.
+- (11) Depending on the type of non-customs formality, the electronic information to be exchanged through EU CSW-CERTEX might contain different categories of data subjects and their personal data required to lodge the customs declaration or re-export declaration or temporary storage declaration or to apply for supporting documents.
+Customs declarations or re-export declaration or temporary storage declaration might contain personal data of several categories of data subjects, including exporters, importers, consignees, and additional supply chain actors.
 Supporting documents might contain the same information for other categories of data subjects, such as consignors, exporters, consignees, importers and licensees.
-A third category of data subjects whose personal data might be processed in EU CSW-CERTEX includes authorised staff of customs authorities, partner competent authorities or any other certified body, as well as Commission staff and any third party providers acting on its behalf involved in EU CSW-CERTEX operational and maintenance activities. - Where personal data is processed by two or more entities who jointly determine the purpose and means of processing, those entities should be joint controllers.
-Since the Commission and the Member States are responsible for the functioning of EU CSW-CERTEX, they should be joint controllers of the processing of personal data in EU CSW-CERTEX in accordance with Regulations (EU) 2018/172511 and (EU) 2016/679 of the European Parliament and of the Council12.
+A third category of data subjects whose personal data might be processed in EU CSW-CERTEX includes authorised staff of customs authorities, partner competent authorities or any other certified body, as well as Commission staff and any third party providers acting on its behalf involved in EU CSW-CERTEX operational and maintenance activities. - (12) Where personal data is processed by two or more entities who jointly determine the purpose and means of processing, those entities should be joint controllers.
+Since the Commission and the Member States are responsible for the functioning of EU CSW-CERTEX, they should be joint controllers of the processing of personal data in EU CSW-CERTEX in accordance with Regulations (EU) 2018/1725 and (EU) 2016/679 of the European Parliament and of the Council.